tomit4/bgit/README.md

 ### A Brief Note on DevIcons/Colors

 bgit makes heavy use of emojis in its prompts as well as colors displayed by invoking tput.
 If you have previously installed devicons and have a terminal emulator capable of displaying UTF-8 characters, then the script should display these with no problem [^3].

+### Required and Optional Dependencies

+bgit is a simple bash script, and thusly relies on many of the standard GNU utils, including grep, awk, tr, read, and less. bgit also relies on curl and xclip for some of its more nuanced features (like initializing a new repository on Github via the github-cli).
+Lastly, bgit also optionally utilizes bat and legit.
+Utilize your best judgement and install these various packages via your favorite package manager(s) as you see fit.
+Most of these packages are preinstalled on the majority of Linux Distributions and are otherwise easily installed.
+It goes without saying, but of course, you'll need git to use this....

 __Project Checklist:__